H.266 Codec: What is Versatile Video Coding (VVC)?

 In general, the VVC video codec is used for video encoding.
 However, it has several other specific use cases, including video conferencing and OTT streaming.
 VVC encoding reduces the data required for high-definition video, which is important for video conferencing platforms like Zoom, Microsoft Teams, and Google Meet.
 The main purpose is to make these types of streaming at 4K resolution.

 Video conferencing and OTT streaming are both more important than ever, especially given the major cultural shifts we’ve seen over the past year in response to the COVID-19 pandemic.
 When the world shut down to slow the spread of the virus, business operations, education, and other day-to-day activities moved online.
 Video conferencing made this possible.
-OTT streaming trends show that watching shows and movies on smart TVs via OTT broadcasting also became more popular at this time.
+OTT streaming trends show that watching shows and movies on smart TVs via OTT broadcasting has also became more popular at this time.

 OTT streaming services, such as Netflix, Hulu, and Disney+, have seen a shift in viewer expectations, with 4K streaming becoming the standard rather than the exception.
 The VVC encoder allows these platforms to offer 4K content with minimal buffering and optimal quality, even on slower internet connections.
 The h.266 decoder ensures that end-users can enjoy this content with a superior viewing experience compared to previous codecs.